Training360/Angular-architect-library/README.md

 ## Adding dependencies to the Library
 - Install Bootstrap and Font-awesome packages: `npm i -D bootstrap font-awesome`
 - `cd ngc-form-controls`
-- Add packages to the package.json's peerDependencies (it needs for production):
+- Add packages to the package.json's peerDependencies (it is needed for production):
 ```json
 "peerDependencies": {
   "bootstrap": "^5.2.0",